-Next, I'll explain about "Task of the called Activity and its launch mode".
+Next, we'll explain the "Task of the called Activity and its launch mode".
 Even if Activity is called by "standard" mode, it becomes root Activity in some cases depends on the task state to which Activity belongs.

 For example, think about the case that called Activity's task has being run already in background.
 The problem here is the case that Activity Instance of the task is launched by "singleInstance".
-When the affinity of Activity which was called by "standard" is same with the task, new task is to be generated by the restriction of existing "singleInstance" Activity.
+When the affinity of Activity which was called by "standard" is the same as the task, a new task is generated by the restriction of existing "singleInstance" Activity.
 However, when class name of each Activity is same, task is not generated and existing activity Instance is to be used.
 In any cases, that called Activity becomes root Activity.